brandoncalia/Ranked-Pref-Sim/README.md

 * [Baldwin](https://en.wikipedia.org/wiki/Nanson%27s_method#Baldwin_method)
 ## :black_nib: Data Collection & Analysis of Real Elections
 In order to simulate a realistic election, we must first understand what a real election looks like.
 [Preflib](https://www.preflib.org/) hosts full sets of ballots from historical ranked preference elections, which the program will take in and collect data on.
 Raw files look like (sample): <br /> <br />
 ![preflib](https://user-images.githubusercontent.com/41372799/200403009-c54868f9-6d27-497c-aed9-b9b35e3f06c6.JPG)

 ####  Running `historical-elections.py`:
-To check the results of these elections using alternate counting methods, simply place all the Preflib files to check into the "Files" folder and run historical-elections.py.
+*To check the results of these elections using alternate counting methods, simply place all the Preflib files to check into the "Files" folder and run historical-elections.py.
 Results & election metrics will be individually printed in the "Results" folder as seen below.
 Files containing elections with method discrepencies are marked with a '!'.
-At large results are housed in the created 'DATA.TXT' file.
+At large results are housed in the created 'DATA.TXT' file.*

+We ran 127 elections and collected the following data:

 **Note**: on Preflib, some ballot files contain ties marked with curly braces.
 For example, {3,5} would denote a tie between candidates 3 and 5.
 This is an issue, since the counting methods require a strict ordering.
 We choose to discard tied candidates, considering them "illegible" ballots.
 Some ballots contain large sets of entries for {1,2}, which is clearly *not* a candidate tie since it appears everywhere on multiple ballots.
 These entries were simply discarded.

 ## :crystal_ball: Simulation Parameters
-We observe that, as opposed to randomly generated ballots, a real election has the following characteristics that must be seen in our simulation method:
+We observe that, as opposed to randomly (uniformly) generated ballots, a real election has the following characteristics that must be seen in our simulation method:
 * Incomplete ballots
 * Single-candidate ballots
 * Similar patterns of candidate ordering